 The Frank-Ratchye STUDIO for Creative Inquiry primarily supports the work of the faculty, researchers and students of Carnegie Mellon University.
 Interested persons already actively affiliated with CMU should consult the guidelines for the Frank-Ratchye Fund for Art @ the Frontier.

-When funding is available, the STUDIO also extends invitations for residencies to artists not affiliated with CMU.
+When funding is available, the STUDIO may extend invitations for residencies to artists not actively affiliated with CMU.
 In such cases, our focus is on emerging artists whose work exemplifies new modes of artistic production.
 We support the work of artists who create and adapt new technologies in their work, through research investigations in new forms such as interactive installation, robotics, computational cinema, biological art, network culture, tactical media, critical software, game arts, and information visualization.

 In some circumstances, the STUDIO may host visiting sabbaticals and post-doctoral visits for persons with external funding.
 Please contact us for details.